4 ways Procurement will take control of its contracting destiny in The Future

 The business world is seeing a multitude of larger procurement organizations initiating major plans to create global contracting centers of excellence facilitated by CLM.
 By taking control of the contracting process, this step will create a more collaborative relationship between procurement and legal, which will speed up contracting cycles, allow legal to focus on their responsibilities, and create a consistent application of risk thresholds.
 When procurement adopts CLM, the entire enterprise will benefit.

-Below are four ways procurement will take hold of its contracting destiny in 2023.
+Below are four ways procurement will take hold of its contracting destiny in the future.

 1. Double down on data privacy, cybersecurity, and compliance